yewstack/yew/docs/advanced-topics/optimizations.md

 use `Rc::make_mut` to clone and obtain a mutable reference to the data you want to alter.

-This brings further benefits in `Component::change` when working out whether prop changes require the component to rerender.
+This brings further benefits in `Component::change` when working out whether prop changes require the component to re-render.
 This is because instead of comparing the value of the data the underlying pointer addresses (i.e. the position in a machine's memory where the data is stored) can instead be compared; if two pointers point to the same data then the value of the data they point to must be the same.
 Note that the inverse might not be true!
 Even if two pointer addresses differ the underlying data might still be the same - in this case you should compare the underlying data.

 To do this comparison you'll need to use `Rc::ptr_eq` instead of just using `PartialEq` (which is